GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

         * GENI AM API version 1
         * 'geni_ad_rspec_versions' (or 'ad_rspec_versions') which in turn
           contains a 'type' and 'version'
-        * 'geni_request_rspec_versions' (or 'request_rspec_versions') which in turn
+        * 'geni_request_rspec_versions' (or 'request_rspec_versions')
-          contains a 'type' and 'version'
+          which in turn contains a 'type' and 'version'
      - ListResources returns an advertisement RSpec (that is optionally validated with rspeclint)
-     - ListResources FAILS when using a bad user credential.
+     - ListResources FAILS when using a bad user credential
+     - ListResources FAILS when using a valid but untrusted user credential
      - ListResources supports 'geni_compressed' and 'geni_available' options
      - SliverRenewal for 2 days and 5 days succeeds
+     - Shutdown : WARNING, running this test (which is in a separate file) likely requires administrator assistance to recover from)

 Installation & Getting Started
 ==============================